Go from Google, alternative to C++

 - The go command calls a function by starting a different thread.

-- chan is a channel for communication between goroutines (which are functions of concurrent threads).
+- chan is a channel for communication between goroutines (which are functions of concurrent processes).

 CSP (Communicating Sequential Processes) manages communication between program with support for multi-core processors.

-Even if it uses a syntax of the 70s, Go simplifies a lot programming compared to C++.
+Even if it uses a syntax of the 70s, programming is simplified by Go compared to C++.

 Multi-threaded operation becomes quite easy thanks to a single command.

 - There is no class and inheritance.
-The interfaces are close to objects of JavaScript.
+Classes are replaced by structs, and interfaces which are close to objects of JavaScript.
+Objects are extended by composition rather than inheritance.

 - Pointers have a type set.